ekoenig4/Tau3MuGNNs/README.md

 # GNNforTau3Mu
-Graph Neural Networks applications to study the tau->3mu signature
+Application of Graph Neural Networks to the study of the tau->3mu signature at the HL-LHC